SimonVutov/vscode/extensions/sample-text-panel/README.md

 - **AI-Powered Analysis**: Get intelligent summaries of your code at different abstraction levels
 - **Interactive Slider**: Adjust between 5 levels from high-level overview to complete breakdown
-- **Smart Caching**: Summaries are cached locally to avoid re-running AI analysis and save API credits
+- **Database Storage**: Summaries are stored in a local database to avoid re-running AI analysis and save API tokens
 - **Real-time Updates**: Analysis updates automatically when you modify code or switch files
 - **Multiple AI Models**: Configurable API endpoint and model selection (OpenAI GPT-3.5/4, etc.)
 - **Automatic Panel Display**: Panel appears automatically when you open code files